Generalmusic: Early years

 Generalmusic's first arranger workstation models were their WS series, released in 1990.
 Featuring a 5-track sequencer, 32 built-in arranger styles, and 32 user-programmable styles, they predated the General MIDI standard.
 This limited easy interoperability with other devices.
-The WX series (released in 1993) did implement General MIDI, offered a large blue LCD display, a user-friendly interface and some vintage synth sound presets like Oberheim, ARP 2600, Prophet or Elka Synthex.
+The WX series (released in 1993) did implement General MIDI, offered a large blue LCD, a user-friendly interface and some vintage synth sound presets like Oberheim, ARP 2600, Prophet or Elka Synthex.
 Although designed as arranger workstations, WX series had some professional synthesizer capabilities like filter and cutoff (resonance) editing with an integrated powerful 16-track sequencer.
 The company also offered more sophisticated versions of the WX series as S series synthesizers.
 The S2 was similar to a Kurzweil K2000 for its functionalities such as optional sampling, and layout and patch manipulation.

 Generalmusic bought the GEM company, which had itself bought Elka-Orla, a piano and organ maker that transitioned into synthesizers in the 1970s.
 The Synthex is the best known of a range of Elka instruments.